sumoprojects/sumokoin/external/supercop/README.md

 # Supercop

-> This project could use a rename :/

-The objective of this project is to provide fast cryptographic operations for Monero wallets.
+The objective of this project is to provide fast cryptographic operations for Sumokoin wallets.
 Unfortunately, there isn't necessarily a single fastest library for all platforms - donna64 for instance likely performs poorly when cross-compiled to asm.js or 32-bit arm.
-This project mitigates this issue by copying the cryptographic libraries with as little changes as possible (ideally zero), and then provides smaller and easier to audit "glue" functions that use the cryptographic library to perform typical Monero wallet tasks.
-These "glue" functions are often not obvious to the typical developer (otherwise they would be using the cryptographic libraries already), however auditing these functions should be straightforward to anyone familar with how the cryptography works.
+This project mitigates this issue by copying the cryptographic libraries with as little changes as possible (ideally zero), and then provides smaller and easier to audit "glue" functions that use the cryptographic library to perform typical Sumokoin wallet tasks.
+These "glue" functions are often not obvious to the typical developer (otherwise they would be using the cryptographic libraries already), however auditing these functions should be straightforward to anyone familiar with how the cryptography works.

 The project is also designed to be used in-tree in other projects or installable on a system.
-The default Monero wallets use the in-tree implementation which serve as a more complex example of its usage.
+The default Sumokoin wallets use the in-tree implementation which serve as a more complex example of its usage.
 The project directory structure:

   - **crypto_sign** - whose name is taken from supercop.
 The code in here is